Alternaria Leaf Spot Prevention And Treatment

 Early Alternaria Detection

-The leaf spots which alternaria species cause are usually the first sign that there may be a problem.
+The leaf spots that alternaria species cause are usually the first sign that there may be a problem.
 These spots may be yellow, dark brown, or black initially depending on the alternaria species.
 They gradually develop a concentric ring pattern that looks like a target.

 Yellow haloes may appear around the spots as they darken, and as conidia form, there may be a fuzzy look to the spots themselves.
 More and more spots will begin to appear on leaves.
 The leaves can also wilt from the damage being caused.